MillerRabin/thinker-robot/readme.md

-# 6DOF Roboarm manipulator software
+# Open Robot Manipulator System

-This project is intended to make a complex things with roboarm manipulator through Wi-Fi Like positioning in 3D unit system, grab objects by specific angles and more.
+This project is intended to make a complex things with robot manipulator through Wi-Fi.
+Like positioning in 3D unit system, grab objects by specific angles and more.

 * Manipulate roboarm by picking point in 3D environment.
 Controller evaluates engine angle to achieve that point.